 [a note from the past]

 The bedroom is taken up with a large square table.
-When one asks where he sits, he says impatiently that he works standing up.
-In the center of the table, an enormous ship, maybe six feet from the rudder to the figurehead, is pitched on a sea of scissors, twine, glue, tape, balsa, paint, cloth, razors—everything necessary for shipbuilding.
+When one asks where he sits, he says he does everything standing up.
+In the center of the table, an enormous ship, maybe six feet from the rudder to the figurehead, is pitched on a sea of scissors, twine, glue, tape, balsa, paint, cloth, razors—the stuff of shipbuilding.
 Realistic rigging supports masts and yards; a profusion of square sails is set.
 Dozens of cannons protrude from hatches along each side of the ship.
-If you’ve never seen it, rest assured that he has every last detail right.
-Miniature men look out across the sea, while others swab the deck and climb rope ladders.
+If you’ve never seen it, rest assured that he has every last detail right: Miniature men look out across the sea, while others swab the deck and climb rope ladders.
 “It’s beautiful,” one says.